 What’s your favorite Christmas / holiday song and why???

-I’ve shared a good handful of my favorite Christmas songs up there.
-To be honest, there were so many I could have added to this list – The Hallelujah Chorus, O Holy Night, I Remember Christmas Past, etc., etc.
+I’ve shared a good handful of my favorite Christmas songs up.
+However, to be honest, there were so many I could have added to this list.
+For instance, I adore The Hallelujah Chorus, O Holy Night, I Remember Christmas Past, etc., etc.

 Now it’s your turn.
 What Christmas songs light up your smile this time of year and let me know if there is a story behind it.
 I honestly love to hear how music affects people!
 Leave your comments and stories below.